itstanmaykumar/ankon-server-side/README.md

 ### `Deployment`

 This site was deployed on Firebase.
 The live site link is provided on the top of this file.

+### `Admin Panel`

+This site has the ability to differ between general user and admins.